 The 7 steps of an ideal mentoring program

-An ideal mentoring program is never random.
-It is necessary to plan the entire process perfectly, ensuring no failure.
-On the other hand, for a new born organization where most of the plans and programs are being carried out on experimental basis, a lot of possibilities could emerge on each step.
-Hence, it is essential that we consider all prospects while planning the mentoring programs in organizations.
+An ideal mentoring program is never random and unstructured.
+It is necessary to plan the entire process perfectly; ensuring no failure.
+On the other hand, for a new born organisation where most of the plans and programs are being carried out on experimental basis, a lot of possibilities could emerge on each step.
+Hence, it is essential that we consider all prospects while planning the mentoring programs to deliver the maximum mentoring benefits to the organisation.
 Following this ideal mentoring program guarantees superlative mentoring in the workplace with 99.99% success.

 1) Identify the mentors and mentees